execas/execas.github.io/_posts/tmp.md

 **Anti-spam software** for email servers is typically installed onto the email server.
 The installed agent can often monitor inbound, outbound and internal transport, as well as perform real-time and scheduled scanning of the storage.

 **Anti-spam tools** for clients may be part of the email client, or installed as a third party software.
-This is the last line of defense (apart from the user's awareness, which should never be trusted).
+This is the last line of defense (apart from the user's awareness, which should never be completly trusted).

 Combining some of these countermeasures - *layered security* - will of course result in a more effective protection.